ljmakaronica/iOS-Stem-Player/README.md

 # iOS Stem Player

 A full-stack application that splits music tracks into individual stems (vocals, drums, bass, other) and provides an intuitive interface for real-time mixing and playback control.
+Currently for development and educational purposes only - not available on the App Store.
+Requires local setup of Python backend and iOS development environment to run.
 ## Features

 - YouTube URL processing to extract audio